Building a Real-Time Barcode QR Code Scanner with Node.js for Desktop and Web

 node-gyp build

-Building Node.js Barcode and QR Code Reader for Desktop and Web in 5 Minutes
+Building a Barcode and QR Code Scanner for Desktop and Web in 5 Minutes

 Node.js Desktop Application

 Create a desktop.js file.
-According to the basic tutorial of opencv4nodejs, we can use an infinite loop to capture webcam frames and show them in a desktop window:
+According to the basic tutorial of opencv4nodejs, we can use an infinite loop to capture webcam frames and display them in a desktop window:

 const cv = require('opencv4nodejs');